-When we purchased our 1960’s Garrison colonial with a screened-in porch addition, I dreamed about creating an idyllic outdoor room.
+When we purchased our 1960s Garrison colonial with a screened-in porch addition, I dreamed of creating an idyllic outdoor room.

 But we all know that life often gets in the way of our decorating dreams, so for about a year my little porch looked like this: